8 Coed Recreational Flag Football Rules

 • snaps the ball into play

-• receives a hand-off only to give it back to a male before crossing the line of scrimmage
+• a female who receives a hand-off only to give it back to a male before crossing the line of scrimmage

 Examples: